anokic/Restaurant/readme.md

 3. **JavaScript/jQuery**
 4. **Photoshop**

-Scroll in efects like move in, fade in etc. done with **JavaScipt/jQuery**.
-No plugins used.
+Scroll in effects like move in, fade in etc. done with **JavaScript/jQuery**.

+Added new features to this project.

 PSD is from: https://www.oxygenna.com/freebies/free-one-page-psd-template